 Classification Word of Advice

-The classification determination could be more specific for the employer, and it is difficult for the typical small business owner to decide where the gray areas exist confidently.
+The classification determination could be more specific for the employer, and it is difficult for the typical small business owner to confidently decide where the gray areas exist.
 While it may be expected in the industry, it doesn’t always mean it’s legal if expectations don’t fall into the correct categories outlined above.
 The safe bet is to make your workers employees until a government agent or labor lawyer audits the situation.
 A labor lawyer is the quickest way to get answers, as waiting for the government may take years.
 I’m just saying.

 Log Home Industry Demands and Low Supply